 For Flash read operations, one byte is read at a time.
-For this, the Least Significant bit (bit 0) in the Address Pointer is used to select the low byte or high byte in the word address.
+The Least Significant bit (bit 0) in the Address Pointer is used to select the low or high byte in the word address for this.
 If this bit is '0', the low byte is read, and if this bit is '1', the high byte is read.

-Once initiating a programming operation, the address is latched, and the Address Pointer can be updated and used for other operations.
+While initiating a programming operation, the address is latched, and the Address Pointer can be updated and used for other operations.